+UNIVERSITÀ DI PISA

+DIPARTIMENTO DI INGEGNERIA DELL'INFORMAZIONE

+Dottorato di Ricerca in Ingegneria dell'Informazione

+Doctoral Course

+"Introduction to Statistical Estimation Theory with Applications to Automation and Robotics"

+Prof. Daniele Fontanelli

+daniele.fontanelli@unitn.it

-UNIVERSITÀ DI PISA DIPARTIMENTO DI INGEGNERIA DELL'INFORMAZIONE Dottorato di Ricerca in Ingegneria dell'Informazione Doctoral Course "Introduction to Estimation Algorithms for Automation and Robotics" Prof. Daniele Fontanelli Dept. of Industrial Engineering, University of Trento, Italy Short Abstract: Modern ICT applications are increasingly asking for systems with a relevant level of autonomy.
+Dept. of Industrial Engineering, University of Trento, Italy

+Short Abstract: Modern ICT applications are increasingly asking for systems with a relevant level of autonomy.
 Applications for Industry 4.0, for Internet of Things (IoT) or for service robotics, to mention a few, are gaining more and more attention nowadays.
 The ability to carry out complex tasks is critically related to the ability to retrieve meaningful information coming from the available sensors.
-To this end, it is mandatory to understand how a measurement process can be analytically described and how the sensorial data can be manipulated to extract the quantities of interest with the highest possible precision, i.e. the best estimate.
-This problem becomes even more challenging in dynamic environments when multiple systems interact together, e.g. robotic teams.
+To this end, it is mandatory to understand how a measurement process can be analytically described and how the sensorial data can be manipulated to extract the quantities of interest with the highest possible precision, i.e., the best estimate.
+This problem becomes even more challenging in dynamic environments when multiple systems interact together, e.g., robotic systems.
 In this course, the notions needed to correctly model a measurement process will be firstly introduced.
 Then, an introduction to Bayesian and non-Bayesian classic estimators will be given.
 Two of the most popular estimators will be studied in details for linear and nonlinear systems: the Weighted Least Squares and the Kalman Filter.
-Examples of clock synchronisation, state estimation for Smart Grid as well as localisation for single or multiple robots will be presented.
+Examples of applications such as clock synchronisation, state estimation for Smart Grid as well as localisation for single or multiple robots will be presented.
 Finally, a discussion on other state-of-the-art solutions for localisation as well as on implications for closed-loop systems in the presence of uncertainty will be offered.

 Course Contents in brief: